canonical/tailscale-snap/docs/manual-testing-playbook.md

 # Manual testing playbook

-Document serves to describe the state of tailscale as packaged in the snap, and to facilitate repeatable manual testing.
+This document serves to describe the state of tailscale as packaged in the snap, and to facilitate repeatable manual testing.

+There are many shell code snippets in this document, designed for you to be able to copy and paste into your shell.
+Assuming the following prerequisites are met, you should be able to follow the document, running the snippets in order, to verify everything described here.

-## Prerequisites
+### Prerequisites

 - LXD running on your local machine
 - enough resources on your local machine to launch two VMs